nashcom/domino-lab/k8s-lab-instructions.md

  /etc/rancher/k3s/k3s.yaml
 ```

-For example MobaXterm --> drag & drop to file explorer
+For example MobaXterm --> drag & drop to file explorer.
+You an also copy the text per copy & paste into a new file.

 ## Export your configuration on Windows